2022-08-28 Oban Sea Kayak Race 2022

 At the Sailing Club scrutinising was soon taking place and the bacon rolls were well under way.
 There was the usual pre race nervous chatter.
 The weather was still good.

 All too soon the race was started and the lap of Kerrera commenced.
 I made a good start and felt like I was going well.
 I had no idea of the speed I was paddling at though - that would have to wait for the post match analysis on Strava later.
 I could see Les Kirkpatrick in his Taran slowly stretching out a lead in front of me, with Stephen Whipp matching my pace, all the way down to the first turn point.
 I was also aware of a group of three touring kayaks not far behind me, as I could hear their chatter.
-At the first turn Stephen started pulling out a lead on me, but at least I was keeping the touring Kayaks at bay behind me.
+At the first turn, Stephen started pulling out a lead on me, but at least I was keeping the Sea Kayaks in the "Touring" class at bay behind me.
+The kayak I took to Oban is a "Tiderace Pace Tour 17", which despite having "Tour" in its name, is classed as a "Race" Sea Kayak.

 Not long after the next turn, heading back up the island, I noticed a surf ski in a little difficulty.
 I asked the paddler if he needed any help.
 He'd picked up some sea weed on his rudder.
-So I stopped briefly and helped de-foul his rudder Unfortunately, this allowed the three Touring Kayaks to catch me up.
-Duncan Davey immediately latched onto my stern.
-I gather he had been doing this to the other two kayaks, to get a tow, much in the same way cyclists do with the slipstream.
+So I stopped briefly and helped de-foul his rudder.
+Unfortunately, this allowed the three Touring Sea Kayaks to catch me up.
+One of these Touring Sea Kayaks immediately latched onto my stern, to get a tow, in much the same way cyclists do - slipstreaming each other.
 However, cyclists generally do take turns on the front to maximise their advantage.
-Try as I may, I was unable to shake him off, so I ended up towing him all the way to, but not quite the finish.
+So, there I am with a touring sea kayak sat right on my tail, with me effectively dragging them along.

-For me, I wanted to beat 2 hours and I did with a 1:58:50.
+For me, my goal was to beat 2 hours around the island Kerrera - And I did with a 1:58:50.
 Overall I was 21st.
-There were 18 surf skis and just two "race" sea kayaks ahead of me; I was third in my class - Senior Mens Race Sea Kayak and in fact, in terms of Sea Kayaks, the third sea kayak home regardless of class and/or category.
-I was rather pleased.
-I even beat some skis home. 🙂
+There were 18 surf skis and just two "Race" class sea kayaks ahead of me; putting me third in my class - the Mens Sea Kayak "Race" class.
+I was pleased I had been able to beat my sub 2 hours goal, even if it was just by 70 seconds.

 A top days paddling!